RAF Chilbolton

 Then

-Chilbolton began life as a small grass airstrip used by a Mr Freddie Cameron to land his private aircraft while coming to visit his mother at Three Ways Cottage.
-Work began in 1938 on levelling 145 acres of land to allow construction of Chilbolton airfield.
+Chilbolton began life as a small grass airstrip used by a Mr Freddie Cameron to land his private aircraft while visiting his mother at Three Ways Cottage.
+Work started in 1938 on leveling 145 acres of land to allow construction of the airfield.
 The site was intended to act as a dispersal site for the bomber base being built at Middle Wallop.
 By the time the work was finished, Middle Wallop was a Fighter Command Sector Station for 10 Group.
-In order to relieve the pressure at the airfield during the Battle of Britain, Hurricane Is of 238 Squadron were dispersed to Chilbolton under the command of S/L H A Fenton.
-The Hurricanes flew from Middle Wallop to Chilbolton on 30 September 1940, a short flight of some 5 miles as the crow flies.
-The skies in the area were rather busy at this time with Andover, Middle Wallop, Old Sarum, Boscombe Down, Worthy Down and Chattis Hill all being in close proximity flying wise, much reliance on the Mark One eyeball is suspected.
+To relieve the pressure at the airfield during the Battle of Britain, Hurricane Is of No. 238 Squadron were dispersed under the command of Sqn Ldr H A Fenton.
+The Hurricanes flew from Middle Wallop to their new home on 30 September 1940, a short flight of some 5 miles as the crow flies.
+The skies in the area were rather busy at this time with Andover, Middle Wallop, Old Sarum, Boscombe Down, Worthy Down and Chattis Hill all in close proximity flying wise, much reliance on the Mark One eyeball is suspected.

 Written by Richard Hall